 I frequently have a “special week” once or twice per month…sharp week (instead of shark week!) pirates’ treasure map, winter/summer olympics, and froggies week are just a few examples, and I love holiday themed music.
 I have a game prepared for at least 1 lesson of every month, more often for beginners.

 Lessons are given in my home near 21st and rock near Bradley Fair shopping center.
-Older children may be dropped off for their lesson after the parent has stayed at lessons for the first month, however parent participation is expected to ensure success of the young beginner.
+Learners can be dropped off for their lesson after the parent has stayed at lessons for the first month, however parent participation at home practice for children under age 8 for one year is expected to ensure success of the young beginner.

-My students have lots of fun opportunities including performing before Symphony Concerts, at local music festivals, playing in small ensembles for the Symphony Showhouse, and participating in Camp Allegro, which I have been teaching fiddling, small ensembles, orchestra sectionals and theory classes at for many years.
+My students have lots of fun opportunities including performing before Symphony Concerts, at local music festivals, playing in small ensembles for the Symphony Showhouse, and participating in local festivals and the youth symphony program.
 When students are interested or ready I encourage them to participate in local and regional festivals and audition for Wichita Youth Symphony.
-Being a Symphony member myself, I know how much more fun it is to play music in a group!
+Being a Symphony member myself, I know how much more fun and exciting it is to play music in a group!